 They are not only great for key lime pie, but they are used in various drinks, teas, and desserts.
 Like lemons and regular limes, they are great for health and have similar health benefits.

 - Fight infections, since they contain antibacterial properties

 - Promote digestion and boost metabolism, which is great for weight loss

 Can I Substitute Regular Limes For Key Limes?

-I will say yes, even though key limes have a stronger and more tart taste, Persian limes can be the substituted in your recipes, especially for key lime pie.
+I will say yes, even though key limes have a stronger and more tart taste, Persian limes can be substituted in your recipes, especially for key lime pie.